hanowell/uwsoc533a/docs/07_stable-population-model.md

 \frac{dy(\rho)}{d\rho} = -\int_\alpha^\beta ae^{-\rho a}p(a)m(a)da
 $$

-This derivative is the negated numerator of the **mean age at childbearing** in a (not necessarily stable) population with intrinsic growth rate $\rho$:
+This derivative is the negated numerator of the **mean age at childbearing** in a stable population with intrinsic growth rate $\rho = r$:

 $$
 A_B = \frac{